How to build a website that converts customers

 Tailor your content to the audience

-Once you have a clear picture of your target audience, you can start creating content that speaks to them.
-This could be using the right language, addressing their specific needs or highlighting how your products or services solve their problems.
+Once you have a clear picture of your target audience, you can start creating customer-focused content that speaks to them.
+This could mean using the right language, addressing their specific needs or highlighting how your products or services solve their problems.

 For example, if you know your audience values convenience, make sure to emphasise easy online ordering or delivery options.